MacroEcoMatt/rTPI/README.md

                 flag_month = FALSE, flag_ar = FALSE)
 ```

-\#Formatting: This is important for the get_env_vars, tpi, and api
+\#Formatting: This is important for the tpi, and api
 functions as users need to submit dataframes with specific column names.

-get_env_vars: needs a dataframe with columns titled: “Lat” and “Lon” -
-for finding geographic locations, and the data in these columns must be
-in decimal degrees.

-Depending on the environmental information required different dates can
-be included, but submitted dataframes must have at least a column titled
-“Year”.
-Other date columns can include “Month” and “Day”.
-“Year” and
-“Day” must be numeric, but “Month” can be numeric or character (e.g: 1,
-“Jan”, “1”).

 tpi: Must contain columns titled: “Tm” and “Binomial”.
 “Tm” contains a
 temperature value, “Binomial” contains species binomial.
 “TMax” and